(This post contains Amazon associate links)

 30 years of children’s fictional horror stories.

-These books are obviously not everyone’s cup of tea, but my Parker, who is fascinated with “scary” things, cannot stop reading them!
+These books are obviously not everyone’s cup of tea, but my son, who is fascinated with “scary” things, cannot stop reading them!
 He is super intrigued, and asks to read them with Justin every night.

 Janitors, by Tyler Whitesides